CoreyOliver/Wave_Release/checklist.md

 [x] continue the request - created object for request.
     [x] created object
         [x] object received
-        [] set up for edit wave function in main.controller
+        [x] set up for edit wave function in main.controller

+clean up later:

+[]add some checks to make sure you don't break the fetch missing data